eppingere/park-opt/README.md

 ## Why Pittsburgh?

 * Pittsburgh has the parking system that allows for the creation of an app like this.
-* No other city (to my knowlage) has a system like this.
+* No other city (to my knowledge) has a system like this.
 * (Also I live in the Greater Pittsburgh Area, which makes it easier to test :laughing:)